What are Reinsurance Companies?

 4. Underwrite more policies

-Reinsurance companies allow insurance companies to underwrite more policies due to a portion of their insurance liabilities being insured by reinsurers; hence, allowing insurance companies to take on more risk.
+Reinsurance enables insurance companies to underwrite more policies, due to a portion of their liabilities being transferred to reinsurers.
+This enables insurance companies to take on more risk.

 5. Lower claimant payout during natural disasters